visgl/react-map-gl/docs/upgrade-guide.md

 ### Two Map Components

 v3 now exposes two React components: `StaticMap` and `InteractiveMap`.
-`InteractiveMap` is the default export.
+`InteractiveMap` is the default export, and designed to be as compatible as possible with the v2 default export.

 #### StaticMap